 Christina Negrete (she/her) is a Registered Dietitian and New York State Certified Dietitian-Nutritionist.
 She received her Bachelor of Science degree in Food and Nutritional Sciences from Seattle Pacific University, and her Master of Public Health degree from the University of Michigan School of Public Health, where she also completed her dietetic internship.

 Christina is passionate about helping her clients build joyful, healing relationships with food and their bodies, and supporting clients with various medical conditions that can be improved with gentle nutrition.

-She utilizes weight-inclusive nutrition approaches to her work, and believes it is important to meet clients where they are in order to help them move towards where they want to be.
-Christina’s special interests include eating disorders and disordered eating, ARFID, chronic dieting, and chronic health conditions (e.g. diabetes, Irritable Bowel Syndrome, PCOS, cardiovascular diseases, etc.).
+She utilizes a weight-inclusive nutrition approach to her work, and believes it is important to meet clients where they are in order to help them move towards where they want to be.
+Christina’s special interests include disordered eating and eating disorders (ARFID, anorexia nervosa, and binge eating disorder), body image, chronic dieting, and medical health conditions (e.g. diabetes, GERD, Irritable Bowel Syndrome, and PCOS).

 Christina became a Registered Dietitian because she was determined to bridge the gap between the lack of healthcare and nutrition education in underserved, minority communities.
 She welcomes clients of all backgrounds and identities.
 Christina is a native Spanish speaker and especially enjoys working with BIPOC individuals and those seeking services in Spanish.
 She also enjoys working with individuals in various stages of life, from children as young as 10 years of age to older adults, and everyone in between.